exponentis/openai-assistants-api-integration/README.md

 ### Assistant

-Run `assistant_setup.py` to create the sample assistant:
+Edit the script `assistant_setup.py` to make sure you are using the right model (some users may only have access to gpt-3.5) and run it:

 ```python
 python assistant_setup.py